EuropeItalyTravel

 Corso Umberto – Things To Do In Taormina

-If you want to shop from real Taormina, it should be from the street shops of Corso Umberto.
-It has been the main shopping street of the city since the time of the last king who ruled in Italy.
-You would be left gaping by the number and variety of shops here.
-From boutique shops where you can buy clothes for yourself to restaurants, bars and antique shops that will lure you in to buy carefully crafted pieces that you won’t find anywhere else in the world.
+From boutique shops where you can buy clothes for yourself to restaurants, bars, and antique shops that will lure you in to buy carefully crafted pieces that you won’t find anywhere else in the world.
 The Gelato from this street is also very famous.

 The street is so long and looks beautiful and lit during the evenings.
 You can have your food every day here because you will find a lot of variety here.
 The menu of these places is different but you would find lip-smacking cuisines in every restaurant or eatery.

-If you would like to relish over the traditional Sicilian food and wine, we recommend you to this incredible walking tour that starts from Corso Umberto.
-You will get to try a variety of fresh seafood and appetizers like bruschetta, caponata, cold cuts and more along with delicious wines and pastries.
+If you would like to relish the traditional Sicilian food and wine, I recommend you to this incredible walking tour that starts from Corso Umberto.

 Where To Stay In Taormina, Sicily